 Tools & Tips for Healthier Screen Time

 In the time of COVID-19, adults and children alike have had to massively overhaul their process for working and learning, with an obvious shift towards more screen time.
-At Empow Studios, we have been considering this as we transition all of our programming to virtual.
+At Empow Studios, we have been considering this as we added virtual programming to our camps and classes.